tteguayco/PowerShell-Analyzers/Readme.md

       run: ${{ github.action_path }}/Invoke-Analyzer.ps1 -ForGitHubAction
 ```

-The `-ForGitHubAction` optional switch replaces the normal `Write-Error` messages with [error workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-error-message).
+The `-ForGitHubAction` optional displays the results using [error workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-error-message).
 These create file annotations pointing to the exact script path and line number provided by PSScriptAnalyzer.
-You can review the results in the workflow summary and in the pull request's Files tab.
+You can review the results in the workflow summary page.
+If the violating files aren't in a submodule then they will be marked in the related pull request's Files tab as well.

+If you are using our `build-dotnet` action or building-related reusable workflows from [Lombiq GitHub Actions](https://github.com/Lombiq/GitHub-Actions), PowerShell linting is already included.

+Just set the value of the `powershell-analyzer-path` to the path of the _Invoke-Analyzer.ps1_ file relative to your repository root.
+In case it's _./tools/Lombiq.Analyzers.PowerShell/Invoke-Analyzer.ps1_ you don't need additional configuration.

 #### MSBuild

-The _csproj_ file automatically executes it before building a .NET project.
-You can use the `<PowerShellAnalyzersRootDirectory>` property in your project's `<PropertyGroup>` to set its scope.
-If not specified, it uses the solution directory if present (if you are building the whole solution), otherwise the package directory (if you are building just the project).
+This way you associate the analyzer with a .NET project and MSBuild automatically invokes analysis before building.
+If the analysis passes, it creates a timestamp and won't perform the analysis again until there is a new project.

 If this project is included via a submodule, edit the _csproj_ file of your primary project(s) and add the following: